framely/community/docs/reference/providers/postgrest.md

 ```
 Besides, [PL/pgSQL language](https://www.postgresql.org/docs/current/plpgsql.html) also supports [simple loops](https://www.postgresql.org/docs/current/plpgsql-control-structures.html#PLPGSQL-CONTROL-STRUCTURES-LOOPS) and [conditionals](https://www.postgresql.org/docs/current/plpgsql-control-structures.html#PLPGSQL-CONDITIONALS).
 ::: warning Notice
-If the return value is not a storage-enabled frame and the type of slot in the frame is [*customized entity*](../../guide/glossary.md#entity) or *kotlin.String*, check whether the type of its corresponding column is *text* in PostgreSQL.
+If the return value is not a storage-enabled frame and the type of slot in the frame is **builder-define entity** or ***kotlin.String***, check whether the type of its corresponding column is *text* in PostgreSQL.
 If not, use `::text` to convert the type of column into *text*.

 For example, the return value is consist of *dishId* and *dishName*.
 The type of *dishName* is *customized entity* and its corresponding column is *varchar(50)* in PostgreSQL.
 Add `::text` behind *dishName* to convert *varchar(50)* to *text*, so that the conversion between OpenCUI and PostgreSQL can work smoothly.
 ``` sql